Reality Bites and Lost Boys Stars Have Epic Reunions

 Cue The Knack's "My Sharona!"
 Are we excited about this Reality Bites reunion?
 Hey, we are bursting with fruit flavor.

-Winona Ryder, Ethan Hawk, Janeane Garofalo and Ben Stiller, also the film's director, reunited at a 25th anniversary screening of the cult 1994 film at the 2019 Tribeca Film Festival on Saturday.
-The event featured a surprise appearance by Lisa Loeb, who performed her hit ballad "Stay (I Missed You)" off the movie's soundtrack (Hawk also directed her music video).
+Winona Ryder, Ethan Hawke, Janeane Garofalo and Ben Stiller, also the film's director, reunited at a 25th anniversary screening of the cult 1994 film at the 2019 Tribeca Film Festival on Saturday.
+The event featured a surprise appearance by Lisa Loeb, who performed her hit ballad "Stay (I Missed You)" off the movie's soundtrack (Hawke also directed her music video).

-The movie helped make Hawk and Stiller famous, while Ryder was known for past roles in Beetlejuice and Mermaids.
+The movie helped make Hawke and Stiller famous, while Ryder was known for past roles in Beetlejuice and Mermaids.

 Universal Pictures